mmankows/adv/README.md

 prepare prod build and serving static frontend files, either from dedicated server or using Django addon `whitenoise`.
 - Deploy it live

+## Additional comments
+SWAPI is no longer deployed nor maintained and required additonal effort to dockerize it.